 Yet sadly, Pfizer continues marketing Chantix as having a 44% success rate at 12 weeks, when that figure is really rather meaningless.
 Why?
 Because in clinical trials the treatment period was also 12 weeks.
 Chantix has a 24 hour elimination half-life and heavily counseled and supported users were still under its influence.
 If addicted to using an external chemical (nicotine) to satisfy a brain dopamine pathway "wanting" disorder (nicotine dependency), how significant is a boast about successfully substituting and using another chemical (Chantix) which satisfies your wanting disorder too?

-As reviewed below, we now have two studies in which Chantix failed to show statistical significance over nicotine patch in the percentage of successful long term quitters generated.
+As reviewed below, we have two studies in which Chantix failed to show statistical significance over nicotine patch in the percentage of successful long term quitters generated.
 We also saw evidence during 2011 suggesting that placebo-controlled Chantix studies have not been blind as claimed.
-But the most recent "big news" was a 2011 safety study whose conclusion actually discourages use of Chantix.
+But the most disturbing development during the past couple of years is a 2011 safety study whose conclusion actually discourages use of Chantix.

 Some of those "other problems" were shared in a May 19, 2011 report by the Institute for Safe Medication Practices (ISMP).
 According to that ISMP report:

 - When examining U.S. adverse drug events reported to the FDA during the third quarter of 2010, varenicline accounted for "more possible cases than any other drug for suicidal/self-injurious behavior, depression, psychosis, hostility/aggression, and convulsions.

 - Chantix ranks first in reported deaths, more than twice as many as any other drug regularly monitored by the ISMP.

 - During the 3rd quarter of 2010, the FDA received 1,055 serious adverse drug event reports for Chantix, which again surpassed all other drugs regularly monitored by ISMP.